eadwinCode/django-ninja-extra/docs/docs/tutorial/throttling.md

 - `anon` scope defined in `THROTTLE_RATES` in `NINJA_EXTRA` settings in `settings.py`

 ## **UserRateThrottle**
-`UserRateThrottle` model defined for throttling authenticated users using user id or pk to generate a key to throttle against.
+`UserRateThrottle` model is for throttling authenticated users using user id or pk to generate a key to throttle against.
 Unauthenticated requests will fall back to using the IP address of the incoming request to generate a unique key to throttle against.

 Request Permission is determined by: